 This type is frequently caused by a hereditary problem that causes abnormal facial growth.
 It causes asymmetry in the development of the molars in the upper and lower jawbones.

 The treatment of an open bite, according to the American Dental Association (ADA), may be readily rectified with orthodontic therapy.
 However, treating this condition is more difficult than treating any other type of malocclusion.
 If the condition is caused by a combination of baby and permanent teeth, it may resolve on its own.
 Highland Oak Dental Can assist in determining what causes an open bite and how to treat it.
-Check out the reviews of the patient of Dr. George DDS.
+Check out the reviews of the patient of Dr. Gadhiya DDS.

 If the malocclusion is caused by a misaligned jawbone, orthognathic surgery is required.
 This type of surgery involves removing a part of the upper jaw and realigning the jawbones to better align the teeth.